In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 Jeff the Land Shark Overview

-Depending on what his needs at a given moment, he can stay behind and line up his allies for high amounts of AoE healing, or take the fight into his own fins and go on aggressive flanks.
+Depending on what his needs are at a given moment, he can stay behind and line up his allies for high amounts of AoE healing, or take the fight into his own fins and go on aggressive flanks.

 Find out where Jeff The Land Shark ranks in our Marvel Rivals tier list.